Multifactor Authentication (MFA)

 What is multifactor authentication?

 Multifactor authentication (MFA) is a security mechanism that adds extra layers of protection to MyAPNIC.
 It uses Time-based One-Time Passwords (TOTP) and push notifications when you sign in with MFA enabled.
-You will be required to enter a six-digit security code generated by an authenticator application in addition to your password.
-This ensures that even if someone knows your password, they cannot log in without the correct security code.
+You will be required to enter a six-digit security code or via the push notification generated by an authenticator application in addition to your password.
+This ensures that even if someone knows your password, they cannot log in without the correct security code or authenticator application.

 You can choose one of the available security methods and set-up whichever is most convenience to you: